ds-aiman/KIPA/README.md

-Purpose Of The Project- To find out if Electricity price is affecting the waste price for suppliers in Germany.
+Purpose Of The Project - To find out if Electricity price is affecting the waste price for suppliers in Germany.

 WASTE DATASET FEATURES – (Waste dataset cannot be provided due to Data privacy policy)

 •	Contain waste price information for country Germany divided into cluster formation where each cluster represents few area of the country.
 •	In total there are 10 clusters in this dataset
 •	In total there are 4 categories of waste categories and not each cluster have all of them.